krzysztof-ciszewski/tour-importer/README.md

 ![](diagram.jpeg "Diagram")

 The advantage of this is limiting data flow over network which is expensive and can be a bottleneck.
 We're also getting rid of unnecessary storage which means less things to maintain.
 Less steps in the process means it's easier to understand and maintain.

+What is missing: functional and unit tests, I would use something like Behat to test this whole app with test DB and mocked APIs.